-A. Represented Individuals
+B. Represented Individuals

-Excluding students, individuals in part-time hourly appointments who work between three hundred fifty (350) hours and one thousand fifty (1,050) hours in a twelve (12) consecutive month period from the original date of hire who are members of the bargaining units identified in Appendix A represented by the Union, are governed by the specific terms of this Article.
-Once the employee works at least three hundred fifty (350) hours the employee remains a represented individual until the end of the first twelvemonth period in which the employee does not work at least three hundred fifty (350) hours in a twelve (12) consecutive month period from the date of hire.
-An employee who has not worked sufficient hours to remain a represented individual is excluded from the bargaining unit until the employee again works at least three hundred fifty (350) hours in a twelve (12) month period from the original date of hire.
+Excluding students, individuals in temporary hourly appointments who have worked more than three hundred fifty hours from the original date of hire, are members of the bargaining units identified in Appendix A represented by the Union, and are governed by the specific terms of this Article.
+Once the employee works at least three hundred fifty (350) hours the employee remains a represented individual until the end of the twelve-month period or 1050 hours whichever comes first.

-- B. Within ninety (90) days of an employee's start date in the bargaining unit represented by the Union, the Employer will provide the Union access to the employee during the employee's regular work hours at the employee's regular worksite, or at another location mutually agreed to by the Employer and the Union for no less than thirty (30) minutes, to present information about the Union and this Collective Bargaining Agreement.
+- C. Upon an employee's inclusion in the bargaining unit, the Employer will provide notice to the Union's Council Representative and the Chief Steward of a new employee orientation at the same time the new employee is given notice.
+Within ninety (90) days of an employee's start date in the bargaining unit represented by the Union, the Employer will provide the Union access to the employee during the employee's regular work hours at the employee's regular worksite, or at another location mutually agreed to by the Employer and the Union for no less than thirty (30) minutes, to present information about the Union and this Collective Bargaining Agreement This presentation may occur during a formal or informal new employee orientation provided by the Employer.
 No employee will be required to attend the presentation given by the Union.
-The Employer will provide the employee's name, job title, college campus and day or night shift. - C. If the Employer deducts union dues, subject to Article 41, Union Dues/Deduction and Status Reports, from a part-time hourly employee's paycheck and the employee is later determined to not be a represented individual by a court or an administrative agency of competent jurisdiction, the Union will reimburse the employee for the fees deducted.
-In addition, the Union and the employee will indemnify the State, the Employer and the State Board for Community and Technical Colleges for all costs associated with grievances, unfair labor practices and/or lawsuits associated with the deduction of dues from a part-time hourly employee's paycheck and the employee is later determined to not be a represented individual by a court or an administrative agency of competent jurisdiction. - D. Unless identified in Sections 5.9, 5.12, 5.14 and 5.15, below, no other Articles in this Agreement apply to represented individuals. - E. The Employer may petition the Assistant Director of the Office of the State Human Resources for approval of exceptions to the one thousand fifty (1,050) hour threshold specified above.
-The Employer will provide the Executive Director of the Union with a copy of the petition.
+The Employer will provide the employee's name, job title, college campus and day or night shift. - D. If the Employer deducts union dues, subject to Article 41, Union Dues/ Deduction and Status Reports, from a temporary hourly employee's paycheck and the employee is later determined to not be a represented individual by a court or an administrative agency of competent jurisdiction, the Union will reimburse the employee for the fees deducted.
+In addition, the Union and the employee will indemnify the State, the Employer and the State Board for Community and Technical Colleges for all costs associated with grievances, unfair labor practices and/or lawsuits associated with the deduction of dues from a temporary hourly employee's paycheck and the employee is later determined to not be a represented individual by a court or an administrative agency of competent jurisdiction.

+E. Unless identified in Sections 5.9, 5.12, 5.14 and 5.15, below, no other Articles in this Agreement apply to represented individuals.